psy0rz/zfs_autobackup/README.md

 * Easy installation:
   * Only one host needs the zfs_autobackup script.
 The other host just needs ssh and the zfs command.
   * Written in python and uses zfs-commands, no 3rd party dependencys or libraries.
+  * No seperate config files or properties.
+Just one command you can copy/paste in your backup script.

 Usage
 ====